Pavli Terka

-Pavli Terka born 1865 year to(Durrës and died to Corfu, 1943) was an Albanian state official and politician who served as Minister of Foreign Affairs in the Toptani Government.
+Pavli Terka (born 1865 year in Durrës and died 8 June 1941 in Corfu) was an Albanian state official and politician who served as Minister of Foreign Affairs in the Toptani Government.

 Biography

 Pavli Terka was born in the western port city of Durrës to a family with ties to the city's merchant elite.
-Prior to entering politics, he worked as a consular officer.
+Terka Family originates from Voskopoja(Moskopoly) Albania.
+A part of Terka Family left Voskopoja since 1730, and placed to Wien, Austrian Habsburg Empire.
+Andrea Tirka(Terka); Teodor Demeter Tirka, Demeter Teodor Tirka...
+Another part of Tirka=Terka Family established to Durres.
+Prior to entering politics, in the year 1895 he worked as banker, in the Durres sanxhak, privat business.
+Later as a consular officer near the Italian Consulate, Durres.
 On September 15, 1909, along with Haxhi Sulejmani and Jahja Ballhysa, he founded the patriotic club "Bashkimi" and took the role of deputy chairman.
 The club was established just days following the Congress of Dibër and worked to introduce written Albanian to the local idadiye school (gymnasium).